Theme

 Hugging Face model page and related exports

-The public reference point is a Hugging Face model page linked to multiple compatible export formats and companion deployment notes from Liquid AI.
+Public materials are available through a Hugging Face model page linked to multiple compatible export formats and companion deployment notes from Liquid AI.

 Why it matters